filetrust/Glasswall-Security-Policies/policies/network-security.md

 - Regular external security testing must be conducted at least once per quarter.
 - Security testing should avoid negatively affecting network performance, company systems or data.
-- Testing should be performed as often as is necessary, as determined by the IT Manager.
+- Testing should be performed as often as is necessary, as determined by the Head of IT.
 - Failed tests should be documented and must have a plan to remediate any failures.
 - Any failures not remediated must be reported to Management for Risk Assessment.